Coming October 28, 2025

 About the Author

 After realizing an engineering career would lead to the slow death of her soul and sanity, A.J. moved from Texas to Oregon to pursue her true passion: all things nerdy and magical.
-She leads a Meetup for science fiction and fantasy writers in the Portland area and is an active participant in Willamette Writers.
 In her free time, if she has no choice but to be perceived, she can be found consuming copious amounts of D&D content, lurking around various bookstores and coffee shops, and hiking with her husband and her pug.